apcl-research/jam/README.md

     --local_dir: the name of the directory that you want to put your files
     --repo_type: the type of repo that you download the file; set to dataset if you donwload files from dataset repo

 Note that you only need ``train.bin`` and ``val.bin`` if you only want to build your Jam models from scratch instead of going through the entire process.
-You can see more details on [Train from scratch](#train-from-scratch).
+You can see more details on [Re-Training](#re-training).
 However, if you want to go through the entire process, you can check [Entire process](#entire-process) section.

 ## Entire process
 To go through the entire process, you will need an extra step to generate the ``bin`` files by your own and use these files to train your own models.